seth-g-hawthorne/bootstrap/README.md

-# bootstrap
+# Initium
-Recipes, scripts, and templates for bootstrapping development for a variety of technology stacks
+Recipes, scripts, and templates for bootstrapping development for a variety of technology stacks.